Plumbing for Kitchen Remodel: Costs, Layout & What You Need to Know

 Upgrading Old Galvanized Pipes

 Galvanized pipes have a lifespan of 40 to 50 years and haven't been installed in new homes since the 1980s.
-If your kitchen has them, a remodel is the ideal time to upgrade — your walls are already open, and the cost of access is built into your project.
+If your kitchen has them, a remodel is the ideal time to upgrade because your walls are already open and the cost of access is built into your project.
+For a broader look at supply line planning, see our bathroom plumbing layout planning guide as many of the same principles apply.

 Signs you should upgrade during your remodel: